 Characteristics of an ideology

 Ideology tends to preserve or transform the existing social, economic, political or cultural system .
-It has two main characteristics: it is a representation of society and presents a political program.
+It has two main characteristics: it is a representation of society and it presents a political program.

 That is, it reflects on how society acts as a whole and, based on that, develops an action plan to get closer to what it considers to be the ideal society.